numeric-rust/numeric/README.md

 [Tensor<f64> of shape 2x3x4x5]
 ```

+## Contribute

+We love pull requests and there are tons of things to work on for this project.
+Don't hesitate to ask if you want suggestions for contributions (big or small).
+Add your name to the contributors file as part of your PR, no matter how small
+it may seem.

 ## Acknowledgement

-Borrowing shamelessly from the great projects Numpy and Torch7.
+Borrowing shamelessly from the great project Numpy and a little bit from Torch7.